matloff/fasteR/README.md

 A better approach is to use 'while' loops, covered later in this tutorial.

-> 📘 Pro Tip
->
-> There is a school of thought among some R enthusiasts that one should
-> avoid writing loops, using something called *functional programming*.
-> We will cover this in Lesson 28, but I do not recommend it for R
-> beginners.
->
-> As the name implies, functional programming uses functions, and it
-> takes a while for most R beginners to master writing functions.
-It
-> makes no sense to force beginners to use functional programming before
-> they really can write function code well.
-I myself, with my several
-> decades as a coder, write some code with loops and some with
-> functional programming.
->
-> I've seen some beginning R coders actually apologize on Twitter for
-> using a loop!
-Write in whatever style you feel comfortable
-> with, rather than being a "slave to fashion."

 ## <a name="ftnbl"> </a> Lesson 18:  Functions with Blocks